 - Staff and volunteer management

 - Event staff communication

 By understanding and following the event staff scheduling best practices below, you can greatly improve not only your event planning process but the entire event itself.
-Event staff scheduling software is the “special sauce” that makes implementing these best practices efficient and engaging.
+Event staffing agencies can improve every event with event staff scheduling software.
+It’s the “special sauce” that makes implementing these best practices efficient and engaging.

 You can’t have an event without a team, so event staff and volunteer recruitment and onboarding is a key first step in the event planning process.
 This step includes registering applicants, identifying their qualifications, conducting training, assigning teams, and establishing communication channels.